Capitals–Penguins rivalry: 2015–16

 In the 2015–16 season, Washington and Pittsburgh finished as the top two teams in their division and the Eastern Conference.
 Washington won the Presidents' Trophy with 120 points.
 In the first round, the Capitals beat the Flyers in six games, while the Penguins beat the Rangers in five games to set up the ninth playoff meeting between the Capitals and Penguins, and the first one in seven years.

-In game one, Capitals left winger Andre Burakovsky opened the scoring off a rush a little over halfway through the first period only for Pittsburgh to bounce back in the second period with goals by defenseman Ben Lovejoy and center Evgeni Malkin.
+In game one, Capitals left winger André Burakovsky opened the scoring off a rush a little over halfway through the first period only for Pittsburgh to bounce back in the second period with goals by defenseman Ben Lovejoy and center Evgeni Malkin.
 Right winger T. J. Oshie then tied the game for Washington later in the period and then scored less than nine minutes into the third to give his team a 3–2 lead.
 Their lead was relatively short-lived as Penguins center Nick Bonino evened the game about five minutes later sending game one into overtime.
 In the extra session, Oshie skated around the Penguins' goal with the puck for a wraparound chance, but goaltender Matt Murray got a piece of it.
 In referee Dan O'Rourke's eyes, the puck had crossed the line, so he signaled a goal the play then was under review, and after a closer look, the puck had gone over the line by the length of a stick blade, and the referees awarded the goal to the Capitals giving Oshie the hat-trick and Washington a 1–0 series lead.
 Game two was a tight, low-scoring affair and it was Pittsburgh who evened the series with a 2–1 win.
 Pittsburgh's goals were scored by left winger Carl Hagelin and former-Capital Eric Fehr, and Washington's only goal was scored by center Marcus Johansson.
-Capitals goalie Braden Holtby made 35 saves, while his counterpart Matt Murray made only 23.
+Capitals goaltender Braden Holtby made 35 saves, while his counterpart Matt Murray made only 23.